NicChongMy/myos-backend/README.md

 # About this project
-This is a sample project that demonstrate small online shop with product listing, add to cart and checkout features.
+This is a sample project that only demonstrate product listing, add to cart and checkout features for an small online shop.
+Other features are not within the scope of this project.

 # Requirement